TreeFlow: Going beyond Tree-based Gaussian Probabilistic Regression: Implementation details

 \subsection{Univariate regression on numerical data}

 For this experiment, we performed a hyperparameter search.
 The process consisted of both grid search and manual trials and errors, i.e., we performed an initial grid search to obtain intuitions on the validation dataset and then ran consecutive grid searches with changed ranges of hyperparameters.
 The final hyperparameter setting is presented in tab. \ref{table:hp_search_uci}.
-Results in Table \ref{table:uci} for the reference methods were taken from the reference papers \cite{DuanADTBNS20, MalininPU21}.
+Results in tab. \ref{table:uci} for the reference methods were taken from the reference papers \cite{DuanADTBNS20, MalininPU21} except PGBM that was trained by us with hyperparameters from \cite{sprangers2021probabilistic}.